Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 So what happens when the installation package is misplaced or gets left behind?

-Everyone agrees that an installation package has value — and we agree.
-The problem is that this single document puts too much valuable information in one place.
+Everyone agrees that an installation package has value, but the problem is that this single document puts too much valuable information in one place.
 If it gets lost or damaged, the entire project goes offline until it can be rebuilt.

 To make matters worse, an installation package forces your team to either bottleneck information or risk complete disorganization.
 If you use one package, you’ll slow things down — but using multiple packages means that notes and updates become scattered and need to be consolidated.

-When the package (or packages) need to be updated, they need to return to the project manager.
+When the package (or packages) need to be updated, they must return to the project manager.
 The PM has to interpret all the notes, consolidate everything into a single document, and then send that back to the rest of the team.

-It’s a tedious and frustrating process that many integrators consider to be a necessary evil.
+It’s a tedious and frustrating process that many integrators consider necessary evil.

 2. Task Lists